Hala-INTJ/Pewlett-Hackard-Analysis/README.md

 * Observation 1:

-    Using the following queries:
+    The departmental comparison below shows that the Development, Production and Sales departments have the largest number of individuals retiring soon.
+The Finance department would need to assign 57 new hires to each mentor, which would be challenging.
+In addition, both the Production and Quality Management departments would require each mentor to take on 50 or more new hires.

     | Retirements by Department | Mentors by Deparment |
     | --- | --- |
     | ``` SELECT COUNT(ut.emp_no) as "count", de.dept_no, d.dept_name FROM unique_titles as ut JOIN dept_emp as de USING (emp_no) JOIN departments as d USING (dept_no) GROUP BY de.dept_no, d.dept_name ORDER BY de.dept_no ```| ``` SELECT COUNT(me.emp_no) as "count", de.dept_no, d.dept_name FROM mentorship_eligibility as me JOIN dept_emp as de USING (emp_no) JOIN departments as d USING (dept_no) GROUP BY de.dept_no, d.dept_name ORDER BY de.dept_no ``` |
     | ![](https://github.com/Hala-INTJ/Pewlett-Hackard-Analysis/blob/main/Queries/Retirements%20By%20Department.png) | ![](https://github.com/Hala-INTJ/Pewlett-Hackard-Analysis/blob/main/Queries/Mentors%20By%20Department.png)|

-    This departmental comparison show that Development, Production and Sales departments have the largest number of individuals retiring soon.
-The Finance department would need to assign 57 new hires to each mentor, which would be challenging.
-In addition, both the Production and Quality Management departments would reuire 50 or more new hires for each mentor.

 * Observation 2: